 Rank tracking for your website

 Long Tail Pro provides a crude rank tracking feature.
-When I tested it with the default settings I often found it to have gotten stuck on captchas and was not very effective.
+For this Lont Tail Pro review, I tested it with the default settings, I often found it to have gotten stuck on captchas and was not very effective.
 This is one of the only features which caused problems for me.
 Long Tail Pro might not have every feature out there, but it has what you need and that is what matters most, I don’t believe rank tracking is a feature that is very relevant to a keyword research tool and it feels a little bolted-on so to speak.
 In order for this feature to work properly the tool would likely need proxy options or an excessive delay on each request to Google.

 Long Tail Pro does not have an amazing array of features, but it has exactly what you need for your initial keyword research needs.
 There are some features such as trends and other ways it could dig a little deeper but in all honestly, they are not essential and I think LTP has the right idea by keeping is simple.
 However I was slightly disappointed by the bolted-on rank tracker.
 I award Long Tail Pro 3.5 out of 5 for their features.